-The cryptomessaging architecture is inspired by five design patterns:
+The cryptomessaging architecture is driven by three design tenets:

-- Cryptographically derived identity such as accounts on Bitcoin, allows the creation of one or more Persona Ids for each person and enables operation without a userid.
+- Cryptographically Derived Identity such as accounts on Bitcoin, allows the creation of one or more chat ids for each person and enables operation without a userid.
 This system lets people create identities without the need for a central user account authority.

-- Email/SMTP where there is no central server managing all accounts.
-Instead, thousands of servers managed by different people or organizations work together.
+- Decentralized Message Forwarding where there is no central server managing all accounts.
+Instead, thousands of servers managed by different people or organizations work together to deliver messages.

 - Open Source where software can be reviewed by peers to quickly discover security issues and identify bad actors.

 The following diagram is a simplified view of the different Cryptomessaging services and clients and how they interact:

 - iOS and Android apps provide the messaging interface to the person.